axlebedev/vim-gotoline-popup/README.md

 ```

 ### Usage
+Press `<C-g>` to open popup.
-Press `<C-g>`, enter line number, press enter.
+Enter line number, press 'Enter' to jump to line
-You will be moved to needed line
+Press 'Esc' or any not number to cancel and close popup.

 ## Params
 Change input prompt